pgadmin-org/pgadmin4/docs/en_US/cloud_azure_database.rst

     :align: center

 At the end, review the instance details that you provided.
-Click on Finish button to deploy the instance on Azure PostgreSQL.
+Click on Finish button to deploy the instance on Azure Database.

 Once you click on the finish, one background process will start which will deploy the instance in the cloud and monitor the progress of the deployment.